IBM-Cloud/docs/troubleshoot/index.md

-To reactivate your account, send an email to [ID support](mailto:id@bluemix.net).
+To reactivate your account, contact [{{site.data.keyword.Bluemix_notm}} Support](http://ibm.biz/bluemixsupport.com){: new_window}.
 In the email, you must include the following information:
 {: tsResolve}

   * The IBM ID that you use to log in to {{site.data.keyword.Bluemix_notm}}.
   * The name of the organization in which your app is being created.
-This information can help the ID support team determine whether you are assigned the correct roles or membership within your organization.
+This information can help the support team determine whether you are assigned the correct roles or membership within your organization.